 Rear end accidents are also called “whiplash accidents” because the nature of the collision often results in a whiplash injury for the driver of the front car.
 Whiplash describes a range of injuries to the neck related to a sudden distortion of the neck.
 Symptoms can occur immediately or be delayed several days.

 Although whiplash is certainly the most common injury suffered in a rear end accident, it is not the only one.
-The following are other injuries that could be sustained as a result of a rear end collision:
+The following are other personal injuries that could be sustained as a result of a rear end collision:

 Even at low speeds, serious injuries can result from rear end accidents.
 Never underestimate an injury or dismiss any pain, bruising, or inflammation after an accident, and contact experienced representation right away.